Ponderrawr/PSH_IEEE_Neopixel_Workshop/README.md

 }

 ESP32/RP2040 Option
 If you use 3.3 V boards, add a level shifter (SN74AHCT125/74HCT14) or drop LED V+ to ~4.3–4.5 V with a diode.
 See code/starter_esp32/starter_esp32.ino.
+(Work in progress, not added yet)